Ash's mother. She runs a family restaurant named Pallet House.

 - Beware the Nice Ones: She's a very kind and caring person, no doubt about it.
 But mistaking her for a pushover would be... unwise, as a particular creep found out in the Brock & Lucy Gaiden.

 - Cool Big Sis: To Brock's siblings.
+When she comes over for Christmas, they already consider her part of the family.

 - Death Glare: Gave one to a creep who didn't take a "no" for an answer after throwing him into the pool.